CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-03-python1_intro.md

 ## Exercises

 Remember that **printing** is the only way to confirm if your code is behaving as expected.
 Print print print!
+We recommend that you perform these exercises in Python scripts (not in an active interpreter session).

-1. Write a script to count the number of each nucleotide (A, C, G, T) in a nucleotide sequence.
++ Write a script to count the number of each nucleotide (A, C, G, T) in a nucleotide sequence.
 You should define a variable containing a sequence (**hint**: this variable should be a string!), and you should use the method `.count()` to count each nucleotide.
 Your script should print out the calculated nucleotide counts, for example:
 {% highlight python %}
     Number of A: 10
     Number of C: 5
     Number of G: 9
     Number of T: 8
 {% endhighlight %}

-2. Modify your code from the previous exercise to compute the **percentages** (rather than counts) of each nucleotide in given sequence.
++ Modify your code from the previous exercise to compute the **percentages** (rather than counts) of each nucleotide in given sequence.
 As before, print out the calculated percentages.

-3. Define a variable called `mystring`, which contains a lengthy string of some kind (random letters, your address, song lyrics, a haiku, whatever).
++ Define a variable called `mystring`, which contains a lengthy string of some kind (random letters, your address, song lyrics, a haiku, whatever).
 Perform the following tasks with this variable:
     + Use the `len()` function to determine how many characters are in your string.
     + Without changing your variable itself, replace the all occurrences of a letter of your choice with the number 6.
 Use the string method `.replace()` for this task.
     + Redefine mystring such that only the first 3 occurrences of this letter are replaced, again using the string method `.replace()`. (**Hint**: not sure how to do this?
 Enter `help(replace)` in a Python interpretter session, or google how to use the `replace` method!).